circuitdao/docs/docs/user-guide/price-oracle.md

 As shown in the diagram above, the Oracle may store multiple prices, which are referred to as **Oracle prices** (with a lower case 'p').
 This is necessary due to the Oracle Price Delay.
 Whenever a new price is added to the list of Oracle prices, all but one of the prices which are older than Oracle Price Delay get discarded.
 This oldest price in the list is the Oracle Price (with a capital 'P').
 At any given time, it is the only of the prices that can be announced and copied to Statutes to become the Statutes Price.

-A new Oracle price can be calculated and added to the list Oracle prices whenever
+A new Oracle price can be calculated and added to the list of Oracle prices whenever

 * at least **Price Update Delay** seconds have passed since the previous price was added; or
 * the price has changed by more than **Price Update Delta** basis points